dBitech/timeline2svg/README.md

 ## Documentation Notice

-This documentation and code comments were generated and maintained with the assistance of AI (GitHub Copilot).
+This documentation and code comments were augmented  and maintained with the assistance of AI (GitHub Copilot).
 The AI helped with:

 - Writing comprehensive Go documentation comments following Go conventions
 - Creating detailed README documentation with usage examples
-- Modernizing the command-line interface from positional to named arguments
 - Ensuring documentation accuracy through automated testing validation

 ## Quick Start